 Don’t try to commit all this new information to memory.
 Take a notebook with you and record the locations of all your ambush sites (stand locations) and where deer might go to wind hunters.
 Then write down potential unconventional locations to hang stands.
 It’s also a good idea to get an aerial photo and topographic map of your hunting property and designate your ambush spots, probable deer escape routes and potential hunting locations.
 While studying each visual aid, ask yourself how deer can get through the area without you detecting them.
 Once you start looking at things from a deer’s perspective, you’ll see how easy you’ve made it for whitetails to avoid you.

 Years ago I discovered by accident how some deer take the path of most resistance.
-I was hunting an area that my dad had just had lumbered for paper and pulp.
-It was late in Michigan’s firearms deer season, and I was trying to bag a mature buck I’d spotted a few days prior.
-As I sat in my blind, I saw a buck approach by walking over an old beaver dam that ran across a small swamp.
+I saw a buck approach by walking over an old beaver dam that ran across a small swamp.
 I never would have thought that the buck would take that difficult path, but it did.
-I was able to harvest it, and to date it’s the largest buck I’ve ever killed in the area.

 Don’t just set stands in unusual spots like next to small ditches or in small patches of cover.
 Make a note of how you are getting to and from each stand location, and record how deer could detect you from your entry/exit routes.
-And think about all the human scent you are leaving behind when accessing your stands.
-By making just two trips in and out of a stand location, you’ve saturated the area with your scent.
+And think about all the human scent you are leaving behind.
 Always wear scent-control clothing and make ample use of scent-eliminating spray whenever you’re in the whitetail woods.

-If you’re going to employ this new hunting strategy, you have to be comfortable seeing far fewer deer than you normally would when hunting.
-By staying off of heavily used trails, funnels and other access points many deer use, you’re more likely to see the mature bucks that steer clear of these higher-traffic areas.
+If you’re going to employ this new hunting strategy, you have to be comfortable seeing far fewer deer than you normally would.
+By staying off heavily used trails, funnels and other access points many deer use, you’re more likely to see the mature bucks that steer clear of these higher-traffic areas.
 In other words, what you give up in quantity you’ll more than get back in quality.
 And isn’t that what all serious deer hunters are after?